The City Is Full of Food

 Park & Lot Weeds

-• Garlic mustard: shady invasives in parks and forest edges.
-Harvest enthusiastically — it’s ecologically destructive.
+- Garlic mustard: shady invasives in parks and forest edges.
+Harvest enthusiastically — it is ecologically destructive, and pulling it does the ground a favor.

 Abandoned Lots & Alleys

-Old lots in older neighborhoods often have escaped garden plants — surviving asparagus, horseradish, mint, oregano, day lilies, garlic chives.
-The lot was a garden 60 years ago; the perennials persisted.
+An old lot in an older neighborhood will often hold escaped garden plants — asparagus gone feral, horseradish, mint, oregano, day lilies, garlic chives.
+The lot was somebody’s garden sixty years ago, and the perennials simply outlasted the gardener.

 The Etiquette

-Urban foraging has social dimensions that wild foraging doesn’t.
+Urban foraging carries a social weight that wild foraging does not.

-Don’t take everything.
-Other people forage the same trees.
-Take less than you want; leave most for the wildlife and the next forager.
+Do not take everything.
+Other people forage the same trees, and so does the wildlife.
+Take less than you want, and leave the rest for whoever comes after you.

-Pay attention to neighbors.
-If someone’s watching you fill a bag from a tree, smile and offer some.
-The most-loved urban foragers I know are the ones who share with neighbors and treat the practice as community-building.
+Watch the neighbors.
+If someone is watching you fill a bag from a tree, smile and offer them a handful.
+The foragers I have liked best are the ones who treat the whole thing as something to share rather than something to hoard — a way of knitting a block together, not just feeding yourself.

 Tools for the City